Michael Fassbender: 2011–2019: Mainstream success

 2011 was a breakout year for Fassbender.
 He portrayed Edward Rochester in the period film Jane Eyre, featuring Mia Wasikowska in the title role, with Cary Fukunaga directing.
 He next portrayed Magneto in the superhero blockbuster X-Men: First Class, the prequel to X-Men.
 Set in 1962, it focuses on the friendship between Charles Xavier (played by James McAvoy) and Magneto and the origin of their groups, the X-Men and the Brotherhood of Mutants.
 The film was released on 3 June 2011 to general acclaim and financial success and promoted Fassbender to being more of a popular movie star.
 In 2011, Fassbender starred in A Dangerous Method by director David Cronenberg, playing Swiss psychiatrist Carl Jung.
 The film premiered at the 2011 Venice Film Festival.
 He also starred in Shame, as a man in his thirties struggling with his sexual addiction.
-Shame reunited him with director Steve McQueen and premiered at the 2011 Venice Film Festival, where Fassbender won a Volpi Cup Best Actor Award for his portrayal of Brandon.
-Fassbender was a serious contender for an Academy Award for Best Actor in a Leading Role, but he was not nominated, and according to various sources his full-frontal nudity and depiction of sexual encounters inspired voters "to fantasize, and not actually vote".
-Fassbender achieved critical acclaim for his portrayal in Shame and received nominations for a Golden Globe Award and a BAFTA Award.
+Shame reunited him with director Steve McQueen and premiered at the 2011 Venice Film Festival, where Fassbender won the Volpi Cup for Best Actor Award for his portrayal of Brandon.
+Fassbender was a serious contender for an Academy Award for Best Actor, but he was not nominated, and according to various sources his full-frontal nudity and depiction of sexual encounters inspired voters "to fantasize, and not actually vote".
+Fassbender achieved critical acclaim for his portrayal in Shame and received nominations for the BAFTA Award for Best Actor in a Leading Role and the Golden Globe Award for Best Actor in a Motion Picture – Drama.

 In 2012, he appeared as an MI6 agent in Haywire, an action-thriller directed by Steven Soderbergh, and in Ridley Scott's science fiction film Prometheus.
 Reviews praised both the film's visual aesthetic design and the acting, most notably Fassbender's performance as the android David 8.
 Fassbender played the title role in Ridley Scott's The Counselor, a 2013 film based on the Cormac McCarthy script.
 In 2013, he starred in 12 Years a Slave, his third collaboration with Steve McQueen.
 Fassbender's portrayal of Edwin Epps earned him an Academy Award nomination for Best Supporting Actor.
-Fassbender reprised the role of Magneto in X-Men: Days of Future Past (released 23 May 2014), the sequel to X-Men: First Class.
-Fassbender stars in the title role in Frank (released late summer 2014), a comedy loosely inspired by Frank Sidebottom, a comic persona created by English comedian Chris Sievey.
+Fassbender reprised the role of Magneto in X-Men: Days of Future Past (2014), the sequel to X-Men: First Class.
+Fassbender also stars in the title role of Frank (2014), a comedy loosely inspired by Frank Sidebottom, a comic persona created by English comedian Chris Sievey.